 I think people are drawn to the idea of Christ without truly understanding Him or His mission.
 We romanticize Him making Him conform to our understanding when it should really be the other way around.
 For thousands of years humans have felt the presence of spirituality, and wanted to believe in something greater than themselves.
 Our Creator wanted a relationship with us speaking through prophets and intermediaries.
 Our human nature exploited this differential by placing themselves as the exclusive gatekeeper to God and man; however, Jesus came to once and for all dispel any religious monopolies invented by man to offer an inclusive relationship and communion with our Creator.
 He was the word of God made flesh.
 The definition of love in a language that even children can understand.

 Old habits die hard as I still see many for profit mega-churches and religious organizations with their leaders driving around in luxury cars and wearing the finest clothing selling their services to the people (there's never a lack of sheep).
 It's like learning how to love from television and movies.
 It usually sets us up for disappointment and failure down the road; however, if we take the blinders off and see Jesus the man instead of the idea then we can begin to understand our own selves even better.
 Study Him, see when He lost his temper and whipped the money changers at the temple.
 See where He charmed the woman at the well and knew her life story.
-See when His mother pressured Him for a miracle at the wedding feast in Cana.
-Listen to how He spoke to the masses, how some tried to throw him off a cliff, and how He escaped through the crowd.
+See when His mother pressured Him for a miracle at the wedding feast in Cana, or when He playfully pulled a coin from a fish's mouth.
+Listen to how He spoke to the masses, how some tried to throw him off a cliff, and His escape through the crowd.
 He's an even more fascinating guy if you take the time to read for yourself instead of just listening to what others tell you.
+Then you can begin to understand His personality, His frustrations, His sense of humor, His humanity, and even His divine compassion.

 When individuals can offer faithful commitment to God through His own definition of the Word, then perhaps we can offer meaningful commitment to our partners.
 Take Him off the Roman-tic pedestal of the cross.
 Walk with Him, have a seat and rest with Him, talk and get to know Him, and may He be more to you than a fixture on a cross.